mahsayedsalem/goschedule/README.md

 2. Use Redis to avoid race conditions if ran on a distributed system.
 3. Use time-zones for scheduling jobs.
 4. More test cases!
+5. Add more message brokers (Currently only RabbitMQ is supperted)

 ## Inspired from